/ tool-comparisons / Fly.io vs Deno Deploy for Solo Developers

 If you need the flexibility to run any language, need persistent storage, or need a relational database on the same platform, Fly.io is the right choice.
 The VM model is heavier but gives you freedom that V8 isolates can't match.

-My recommendation for TypeScript developers: try Deno Deploy first.
+My recommendation for TypeScript developers is to try Deno Deploy first.
 The free tier is generous, deployments are instant, and KV handles many data needs.
 If you hit a wall where you need more runtime flexibility, Fly.io is the natural next step.
 For everyone else, Fly.io is the default because Deno Deploy simply doesn't support your stack.